ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 //-> "We need some Pasta"
 ```

 The benefit of this is it saves us time.
 When we want do to the same thing for lots of items, we only have to write that command _once_.
-If we didn't use an array and use this `for-in` loop, out code would look like this:
+If we didn't use an array and use this `for-in` loop, our code would look like this:

 ```swift
 print("We need some \(item[0])")